Investigations

 Decisions to engage surveillance services will be based on firm evidence; surveillance will be conducted in an ethical manner; and information obtained through surveillance will be used and stored appropriately.

-If a worker has concerns about the use of surveillance in their claim, they can raise the matter directly with their insurer, union or with the Independent Review Office (WIRO) on 13 94 76.
+If a worker has concerns about the use of surveillance in their claim, they can raise the matter directly with their insurer, union or with the Independent Review Office (IRO) on 13 94 76.

 Email